-I talk a lot about how difficult breastfeeding is in the beginning, so I made a small collection of items (below) that I recommend you have on hand to prepare for the travails of nursing.
-You can usually purchase all of these things directly from your LC, but you will probably pay double (not that you give a flying F at that point about what things cost).
+We talk a lot on this site about how difficult breastfeeding is in the beginning (#realstory), so I made a small collection of items (below) that I recommend you have on hand to prepare for the travails of nursing.
+You can usually purchase all of these things directly from your LC, but you will probably pay double (not that you give a flying F at that point about what things cost…).

 Your nipples can take a lot of abuse in those early days of learning how to latch properly.
-Think of the abuse your clutch took when you were learning how to drive a stick shift for the first time… same thing for your nipples.
+Think of the abuse your clutch took when you were learning how to drive a stick shift for the first time (if you’re too young for that, then, NM…) — same thing for your nipples.

 There are four things we recommend to apply directly to your nipples:

-- Neosporin: If there are open sores on your nipples, you can apply Neosporin to help them heal quickly.
-My lactation consultant said you can use a little bit without having to wash it off before nursing (why does it matter?
+If there are open sores on your nipples, you can apply Neosporin to help them heal quickly.
+My lactation consultant said you can use a little bit without having to wash it off before nursing (why does it matter, you mask?
 Because washing your nipples hurts).
 If that freaks you out, consult your pediatrician.
 It works well, trust me!

-- Lansinoh Soothies: Soothies are cool, silicone pads that pamper sore (cracked, bleeding, oozing) nipples.
+Soothies are cool, silicone pads that pamper sore (cracked, bleeding, oozing) nipples.
 The $10/pair price tag becomes a complete non-issue if you end up with latching difficulty and thus, a lot of pain.
 I suggest having one pair on hand to start; you can buy more if needed.
-Each pair lasts for several days.
+(Each pair lasts for several days.)

-If your nipples become damaged, use breast shells to prevent them from touching… anything, including your own bra.
+- If your nipples become damaged, use breast shells ($18 for 2) to prevent them from touching… anything, including your own bra.
 Ah, oooh, ouch ouch ouch.
 So painful.

-Finally, if you baby has trouble latching or if your nipples are flat or inverted, you may benefit greatly from a nipple shield (don’t use long-term; consult a lactation consultant for more information).
+- If your baby has trouble latching or if your nipples are flat or inverted, you may benefit greatly from a nipple shield (~$9… don’t use long-term; consult a lactation consultant for more information).
 Many moms say this nipple shield was the secret bullet that allowed them to nurse successfully.

-For pumping, a lanolin-based nipple cream is perfect for smearing around the inside of the breast shield (see below).
+- For pumping specifically, a lanolin-based nipple cream (~$9) is perfect for smearing around the inside of the breast shield (see below).
 Like pistons in your car’s engine, your nipples also need to be lubricated while pumping or else they can become badly chafed.
 Think of this as Valvoline for your nipples.
 I don’t recommend using it directly on your nipples if they are damaged – this stuff is super viscous and may hurt just to apply it.

-You will almost certainly experience engorgement and/or blocked ducts at some point in your nursing career.
+At some point in your nursing career you will almost certainly experience engorgement and/or blocked ducts.
 Trying to balance a bag of frozen peas on your sore breast will only get you so far.